cympfh/vrc-spell-chanting/README.md

 lang       # Language for Chrome/SpeechRecognition
 threshold  # How rate you can allow for miss recognition commands   # An array of command, which has spell and OSC destination and arguments

+translate  # true or false; Enable to translate your textchat using DeepL translate_langs = ["en", "zh", "ko"]  # List of languages, which translate to

 [vrchat]
 send_port  # 9000 by default